district-labs/universal-smart-wallet/README.md

 Designed to work with the [Universal SDK](https://github.com/district-labs/universal-sdk) stack.

+> [!WARNING]
+> The Universal Wallet is still in development and should not be used in production.
+It is not audited and may contain bugs.
+> We're also using an unaudited version of the MetaMask Delegation Framework.

 ## Usage

 This is a list of the most frequently needed commands.